olivierfriard/BORIS/README.md

 BORIS is an easy-to-use event logging software for video/audio coding or live observations.

-BORIS is a free and open-source software available for GNU/Linux and Windows.
+BORIS is a free and open-source software available for GNU/Linux, Windows and macOS.
-You can not longer run BORIS natively on MacOS (since v.8).
-Some alternatives to run the last version of BORIS are available, see [BORIS on MacOS](https://www.boris.unito.it/download_mac).

 It provides also some analysis tools like time budget and some plotting functions.